Argyroxiphium kauense: Habitat

-Ecosystem Interactions
+Ecosystem interactions

-Yellow-faced bees are the Mauna Loa silversword’s main pollinator.
+Yellow-faced bees are the Mauna Loa silversword's main pollinator.
 The bees are native to Hawaii and are threatened by predatory social insects like invasive argentine ants.

 There is a potential symbiotic relationship between Mauna Loa silverswords and sphagnum moss beds that grow near the plants.
 More seedlings were found within 2 meters (6.5 feet) of moss beds than outside the range in the Upper Waiākea population.
 The presence of the moss beds is important for germination, and seems necessary for the plant to survive in a bog habitat.

 Conservation

 The Mauna Loa silversword was listed under the Endangered Species Act as endangered wherever it is found on April 7, 1993.
 This was 18 years after a petition from the Smithsonian was filed in 1975.
 In 2003, the IUCN listed the species as critically endangered on their Red List.

-Population Size and Location, Past and Current
+Population size and location, past and current

-Before being threatened, estimates were of “several thousand” Mauna Loa silverswords.
+Before becoming threatened, Mauna Loa silverswords were estimated to number in the "several thousand".
 They mostly lived in both wet ʻōhiʻa forests and in dry, shrubbier ʻōhiʻa forests on the slopes of Mauna Loa.
 Just prior to its listing, in 1990, there were about 400 plants.
 Currently, there are 3 wild populations of Mauna Loa Silversword found at locations in Kapāpala, Waiākea, and Kahuku, with a total population of 752 plants.
 They exist in a fraction of their former habitat that would have encircled the volcano.
 Additionally, there are an estimated 35,000 that have been outplanted into captivity at these locations.
 These outplanted silverswords have been observed bearing fruit when they have been replanted into their native habitats.
 Conservation scientists noted that the outplanting in these areas was successful.